How four visionaries built their super branches from the ground up.

 “We went through a six-year period from 2006 to 2012 where we tried everything,” Wyatt said.
 “We worked with Securities America.
 We brought in a third-party recruiter.
 We even hired an inside recruiter.
 We had some modest growth, but we were just treading water at that point.
 So we decided maybe this was just who we are; maybe we weren’t going to get any bigger.”

 Despite the setbacks, Wyatt and his team persisted, and recruiting strategies that originally hadn’t produced results gained traction.
-By 2013, business had grown by about
+By 2013, business had grown by about 35 percent.

 “We kept pushing against the wall, and eventually the wall started moving,” Wyatt said.